 Name Specific function in the area of Risk Corporate Governance It prepares and updates the Group's internal policies and regulations.
 Tax It coordinates and centralises the actions of control and management of tax risks.
-It reports periodically to the Executive Committee, Auditing and Compliance Committee and Risk Control regarding the assessment of tax risks and the validity of the controls established in this regard.
-Credit and Insurance Management It manages the credit risk and the contracting of insurance policies at corporate level to cover certain risks, always under the guidelines set forth in the Internal Insurance Regulations.
-Occupational Health It has responsibilities in the area of occupational risk prevention.
+It reports periodically to the Executive Committee, Auditing and Compliance Committee and Risk Control regarding the assessment of tax risks and the validation of the controls established in this regard.
+Credit and Insurance Management It manages the credit risk and the contracting of insurance policies at corporate level to cover certain risks, always under the guidelines set forth in the Insurance Regulation.

-Global Technical Services and Works They identify and classify risks in the facilities based on criteria that subsequently and centrally allow the prioritisation of certain investments. ------------------------------------- ---
+Occupational Health It has responsibilities in the area of Occupational Risk prevention Global Technical Services and Works They identify and classify risks in the facilities based on criteria that subsequently and centrally allow the prioritisation of certain investments.